Show-Me Green Sales Tax Holiday Information for Vendors

-*According to the Energy Star Website, clothes dryers, trash compactors, conventional ovens, ranges and stoves do not receive an energy star rating.
+*According to the Energy Star Website, trash compactors, conventional ovens, ranges and stoves do not receive an energy star rating.
 Therefore, although the statute anticipates that some day they may receive the energy star rating, tax will continue to apply to purchases of these items during the upcoming Show-Me Green Sales Tax Holiday.

 Cities, counties and districts may also participate in the sales tax holiday by enacting an ordinance exempting their locally imposed sales tax during the Show-Me Green Sales Tax Holiday

 Retailer’s selling less than two percent of the qualifying merchandise, shall offer a sales tax refund in lieu of the sales tax holiday.